 Lawyers play a critical role in designing, implementing, and advancing models by which economic and social activity are conducted globally.
-The Grunin Center awards its annual Grunin Prize for Law and Social Entrepreneurship to recognize lawyers’ participation in the ways in which business is increasingly advancing the goals of sustainability and human development.
+The Grunin Center administers the award of an annual Grunin Prize for Law and Social Entrepreneurship to recognize lawyers’ participation in the ways in which business is increasingly advancing the goals of sustainability and human development.

-The Grunin Prize aims to reward the innovation, replicability and/or scalability, and potential impact of projects and solutions developed by lawyers to advance the fields of social entrepreneurship and impact investing.
+The Grunin Prize aims to reward the innovation, potential impact, and replicability and/or scalability of projects and solutions developed by lawyers to advance the fields of social entrepreneurship and impact investing.

-The Inaugural Grunin Prize, launched in 2018, attracted dozens of nominations from across the globe, which were representative of the extraordinary legal community of practice that is emerging in this field.
-Learn more about our 2018 finalists and winner here.
+The 2020 Grunin Prize attracted numerous nominations from across the globe, which were representative of the extraordinary legal community of practice that is emerging in this field.
+Learn more about our 2020 finalists and winner here.

 The Grunin Prize is open to individual lawyers or legal teams from across the globe.
-Practitioners, legal educators, policymakers, in-house counsel, and other legal teams that develop an innovative social enterprise or impact investment solution using existing law, legal education, or new legal structures or metrics are eligible to apply.
+Practitioners, legal educators, policymakers, in-house counsel, and other legal teams that develop an innovative social enterprise or impact investment solution using existing law, legal education, or new legal structures are eligible to apply.
 For a PDF version of the submission form, please check here.

 • The Grunin Prize will recognize inputs, such as new uses of old laws or reframing of the conceptual framework surrounding the law, and outputs, such as the development of a new legal structure or organizational design.

-• Examples of the types of legal projects that may be submitted for consideration include: innovative financing or entity structure, new metric development and adoption, enacted legislation or adopted model law, or a new course or tool designed.
+• Examples of the types of legal projects that may be submitted for consideration include: innovative financing, contracting or entity structure, enacted legislation or adopted model laws, or design of new legal courses or tools.

-Qualifying projects will be evaluated against the following criteria: innovation, replicability and/or scalability, and potential impact.
+Qualifying projects will be evaluated against the following criteria: innovation, potential impact, and replicability and/or scalability.

 • Applicants and nominators can submit more than one project for consideration.
 A separate submission form must be completed for each project.